Psychiatrist Jobs Australia

 Forensic Psychiatry

-Forensic psychiatry involves assessment and treatment within the justice system, including prisons, forensic hospitals, and court-based services.
-This subspecialty appeals to psychiatrists interested in the intersection of mental health and the law.
+Assessment and treatment within the justice system: prisons, forensic hospitals and court-based services.
+Appeals to psychiatrists interested in the intersection of mental health and the law.

 Child and Adolescent Psychiatry

-Child and adolescent mental health services represent one of the most underserviced areas of Australian psychiatry.
-Demand for child psychiatrists is extremely high, and roles in this subspecialty often come with above-average remuneration and strong institutional support.
+One of the most underserviced areas in Australian psychiatry.
+Demand for child psychiatrists is extremely high, and roles in this subspecialty consistently come with above-average remuneration and strong institutional support.

 Find Your Next Psychiatry Role

-Whether you are seeking a change of setting, better remuneration, or a role that supports your subspecialty interests, Doctor Path Australia can help.
-Our recruiters understand the psychiatry market and work confidentially on your behalf.
+Whether you are after a change of setting, better pay, or a role that supports your subspecialty interests, Doctor Path Australia can help.
+Our career partners understand the psychiatry market and work confidentially on your behalf.